-Introduced by Sen. Darwin Booher (R) on October 23, 2013, to allow “land bank” authorities to purchase tax-foreclosed the property for the “minimum bid” required (which is the amount back taxes, fees, interest and penalties), unless the state or a local government want to buy it.
+Introduced by Sen. Darwin Booher (R) on October 23, 2013 To allow “land bank” authorities to purchase tax-foreclosed the property for the “minimum bid” required (which is the amount back taxes, fees, interest and penalties), unless the state or a local government want to buy it.
 The bill would also repeal a requirement that local governments must hold two separate tax-foreclosed property auctions instead of just one.
 Note: According to recent news reports, some local governments have avoided the auction requirement by selling tax-foreclosed property to government "land bank" authorities, which turn around and sell the parcel at a profit.
+Official Text and Analysis.